 - Insistence on long contracts.

-- Is your agency more of a web developer than advertiser?
+- Is your agency more of a web developer than an advertiser?

-- Suppliers with no reliable and independent third party hosted client testimonials (e.g. Google Reviews).
+- Suppliers with no reliable independent third-party hosted client testimonials (e.g. Google Reviews).

 - Agencies that talk about micro stats like cost per click, instead of cost per lead, sale or ROAS.